Your Initial Appearance – Arraignment

 Prior to trial, a jury must be selected.
 In a process called voire dire the prosecution and defense attorneys go through a large pool of potential jurors to determine who will sit in the jury box at your trial.

 Plea bargaining can happen at nearly any stage in the criminal trial process.
 A plea bargain is where the prosecution lowers the charge in exchange for a guilty plea.
 The plea bargain is a sort of negotiation between the prosecution and the defense.
 The prosecution may realize that they do not have quite enough evidence to make the trial an easy one.
-By offering you a “plea deal” they can ensure your conviction, without having to go to trial.
+By offering you a “plea deal,” they can ensure your conviction, without having to go to trial.

 Plea bargaining can work in your benefit if you and your attorney come to the realization that the prosecution may have a good case against you.
-If you think that a jury or judge may find you guilty anyways, it can make more sense to plead guilty to a lesser charge thereby avoiding the heavier sentence that goes with the more serious charge.
+If you think that a jury or judge may find you guilty anyway, it can make more sense to plead guilty to a lesser charge thereby avoiding the heavier sentence that goes with the more serious charge.

 Nolo Contendere (no contest pleas)

-In the State of Georgia you can enter a plea of nolo contendere for misdemeanor or felony charges, with the consent of the judge.
+In the State of Georgia, you can enter a plea of nolo contendere for misdemeanor or felony charges, with the consent of the judge.
 A plea of nolo contendere (also known as no contest) is not seen as an admission of guilt and can’t be used against you as an admission of guilt.

 The trial date has arrived and both the prosecution and defense are ready to argue their cases.
 The prosecution needs to prove to the jury that you are guilty “beyond a reasonable doubt”.
 The defense the, only has to give the jury a reason to “doubt” your guilt.
 The stages of a trial go in a specific order: